illyak/DAQ_CLASS/Pocket_Computers_Compare.md

         - FPGA is overkill for our purposes of setting up a data collection and instrument control framework
             - *High-speed acquisition, ie. oscilloscopes, use FPGAs, but that would be a much bigger project*
         - Approaching 200 bucks for a setup
+        - Programming requires HDL, such as VeriLog, which is also a much bigger project
         - Cable spaghetti: needs Ethernet *and* USB *and* wallwart for debug
 - ***Arduino***
     - Pros: